malczuuu/problem4j-spring-web/README.md

 This library extends default `ResponseEntityExceptionHandler` with `ProblemResponseEntityExceptionHandler`, which maps exceptions occurring in Spring controllers to `Problem` objects.

-`problem4j-spring-boot-extension` is a library that extends the functionality of `problem4j`, enabling automatic returning of `Problem` objects in HTTP responses instead of the default Spring Boot error responses.
-It is based on extending `ResponseEntityExceptionHandler` and uses Spring Boot's autoconfiguration mechanism, making integration quick and seamless.

 ## Table of Contents

 - [Features](#features)